-- 5.- using an extractor, suck up the unburnt residue found inside the combustion chamber "H"; - 6.- with the same extractor, clean the surface of the burner and around the electrodes; - 7.- reassemble the parts in reverse order; - 8.- turn on the gas cock; - 9.- restore the electric power supply. - 10.- check that there are no gas leaks between the joints that were removed;
+- 5.- using an extractor, suck up the unburnt residue found inside the combustion chamber "H"; - 6.- with the same extractor, clean the surface of the burner and around the electrodes; - 7.- reassemble the parts in reverse order; - 8.- turn on the gas valve; - 9.- restore the electric power supply. - 10.- check that there are no gas leaks between the joints that were removed;

 WARNING!
-Test the gas seal using a soap and water solution only.
+Test the gas seal using a leak detection fluid.
 The use of naked flames is prohibited.

 WARNING!
 Whenever the burner or primary heat exchanger is cleaned the good order of the heat insulation devices "R" and "S" must be checked (see figure 18-5).
-If necessary, replace them together with gasket "T" in the burner (see figure 18-5), requesting the relevant kit, code 62632006.
+If necessary, replace them together with gasket "T" in the burner (see figure 18-5).